People with carcinoid tumors may have cramping pain and changes in bowel movements.

 People may need to take drugs to control symptoms.

 When carcinoid tumors occur in the digestive tract or pancreas, the substances they produce are released into a blood vessel that flows directly to the liver (portal vein), where enzymes destroy them.
-Therefore, carcinoid tumors that originate in the digestive tract generally do not cause symptoms unless the tumors have spread to the liver.
+Therefore, carcinoid tumors that originate in the digestive tract generally do not cause symptoms of carcinoid syndrome unless the tumors have spread to the liver.

 If the tumors have spread to the liver, the liver is unable to process the substances before they begin circulating throughout the body.
 Depending on which substances are being released by the tumors, the person will have the various symptoms of carcinoid syndrome.
 Carcinoid tumors of the lungs, testes, and ovaries also cause symptoms because the substances they produce bypass the liver and circulate widely in the bloodstream.